huncijr/Dino-style-onekey-tut/README.md

 - Double jump (track `jumpsLeft`, reset to 2 on landing).
 - Ducking.
 Press Down to halve `player.h` so you can slide under tall obstacles.
 Add some high-up obstacles to make this useful.
 - Pterodactyls!
 The real Chrome dino has flying enemies at higher scores.
 Spawn obstacles at different Y heights so the dino has to duck OR jump.
-- Particle effects when you die — spawn 10 tiny squares at the crash point that fly outward and fade.
+- Particle effects when you die, spawn 10 tiny squares at the crash point that fly outward and fade.

 **Go nuts:**
-- Parallax background (far mountains scroll slow, mid hills scroll medium, ground scrolls fast — actual depth).
+- Parallax background (far mountains scroll slow, mid hills scroll medium, ground scrolls fast, actual depth).
 - Sound effects.
 Web Audio API for jump boops and death thuds.
 - A start screen that shows "Press Space" instead of throwing you straight in.
 - Night mode that kicks in after a certain score, like the real Chrome dino.

 ---

-If something breaks: F12 → Console.
+If something breaks: F12, Console.
 Red error messages will tell you exactly which line died and why.